-As is the case in all personal injury cases, you, as the plaintiff, have the burden of proof.
+As is the case in all personal injury cases, you as the plaintiff have the burden of proving your case.
 You must be able to prove that the defendant is liable for your injuries to win your case, and you must be able to demonstrate the value of your damages in order to recover compensation.

 Most defendants won’t willingly admit fault, but that’s to be expected.
 At Montgomery Law, we fight denials like this every day.
 We know how to prove the elements necessary to win your case, and we don’t back down from a fight.
 Our job is to advocate on your behalf and look out for your best interests through the entire process.

 Demonstrating liability can be complex, but proving the value of your claim can be a far greater challenge without the help of an attorney.
 With minor injuries, it is far easier to convince a jury that you should receive nominal compensation for your pain and suffering.
 In fact, most jurors have suffered from minor injuries in their lives and can reflect upon firsthand knowledge to determine what they believe to be fair compensation.

 However, with more serious injuries—particularly burns—many people do not have the ability to fully-grasp or understand the level of pain that a burn victim experiences, not to mention the psychological affects that a disfiguring injury can have on someone for the rest of their life.